Engee documentation

 Details

-Combined antenna radiation phase diagram specified as a matrix to or an array to to .
+The phase diagram of the combined antenna radiation, defined as a matrix on or an array on on .

 • If the Input Pattern Coordinate System parameter is set to az-el, is equal to the length of the vector specified by the Elevation angles (deg) parameter, and is equal to the length of the vector specified by the Azimuth angles (deg) parameter.